-The Bible says that when God had revealed himself to Elijah, He arose and went on in strength.@ The same will be true of you, beloved, if you will crawl out of your cave onto God=s mountaintop.
-You, too, will go on in strength until you are swept up into heaven to join the glad band of those, who, through faith in the one true God, have learned with Elijah, to be more than conquerors.
-Amen and amen!
+And the Bible says that when God had revealed himself to Elijah, ¶he arose and went on in strength.®

+The same will be true of you if you will crawl out of your cave onto God=s mountaintop.
+You, too, will go on in strength until, at last, you are swept up into heaven to join the glad band of those, who through faith in the one true God have learned with Elijah, to be more than conquerors.